ungleich/cdist/docs/src/man1/cdist.rst

 HOSTFILE FORMAT
 ~~~~~~~~~~~~~~~
-HOSTFILE contains hosts per line.
+The HOSTFILE contains one host per line.
-All characters after and including '#' until the end of line is a comment.
+A comment is started with '#' and continues to the end of the line.
-In a line, all leading and trailing whitespace characters are ignored.
+Any leading and trailing whitespace on a line is ignored.
 Empty lines are ignored/skipped.

-Hostfile line is processed like the following.
+The Hostfile lines are processed as follows.
 First, all comments are
 removed.
 Then all leading and trailing whitespace characters are stripped.
 If such a line results in empty line it is ignored/skipped.
 Otherwise,
 host string is used.